ducakar/TextureReplacer/README.md

 Change Log
 ----------
+* 1.4.2
+    - added option to remove eyes for certain heads
+    - original texture's parameters are kept on replacement
+    - fixed several minor issues in reading configuration files
 * 1.4.1
     - better environment map textures, now with stars
     - changed default `visorReflectionColour` to `1 1 1` to keep the original